Johse/powerload-utilities/README.md

 THE USAGE OF THIS SAMPLE IS AT YOUR OWN RISK AND **THERE IS NO SUPPORT** RELATED TO IT.

 ## Overview
-The powerLoad utilities are a set of utilities for loading the Autodesk Vault Workgroup or Professional which are based on the bcpToolkit.
+The powerLoad utilities are a set of utilities - based on the bcpToolkit - for loading the Autodesk Vault Workgroup or Professional.
 The powerLoad utilites are:
 * **powerLoad Intermediate Database (IDB):** SQL database for transforming the data to fit to the target Vault
 * **IDB.Load.Files:** Utility to load files from a Windows folder to the Intermediate Database.